 Consumers are responsible for accepting the offer

-We know "everything" about famous celebrities, but nothing about advertising stories.
+We know "everything" about celebrities, but nothing about advertising stories.

 Buyers are stupid and sellers smart

-Some people actually believe that they are the victims of smart sales tricks.
-Yet you are the one who accepts something that is told, pulls your wallet and makes the payment.
+Some people believe that they are the victims of smart sales tricks.
+Yet you are the one who accepts something that is told, pulls your wallet, and makes the payment.
 As if you can just believe everyone on his or her word!

-Imagine I tell you: “Deposit 1,000 Euros now and I will make you so rich that within 1 week you will earn millions every month.”
+Imagine I tell you: “Deposit 1,000 Euros now, and I will make you so rich that within one week you will earn millions every month.”
 If you accept that, you have probably been living under a rock.
-Doesn’t the fact that there are criminals who are selling this and that while there are still people who are buying into it says more about the buyers than the providers?
-Thieves, profiteers and criminals are as old as the road to Rome.
+Doesn’t the fact that there are criminals who are selling this and that while there are still people who are buying it says more about the buyers than the providers?
+Thieves, profiteers, and criminals are as old as the road to Rome.
 Why not invest in the vigilance and knowledge of the buyer?